GregoriaRamirez/gregoriaramirez.github.io/artifact-algorithms.md

 ```
 ---
 ➡️ I modularized the map logic into a helper function.
 This keeps the main callback simple and allows better customization of the map display.
-The chart below shows the Location on the map
+“The chart below shows animal outcomes plotted by location and breed.”

 ![Map – Breed & Location](/assets/LabBreedLocation.png)

-## 🧠 Reflection on Algorithms & Data Structures Skills
+### 🧠 Reflection on Algorithms & Data Structures Skills

 This enhancement shows how I refactored repetitive code into layered, efficient filtering logic using `pandas`.
 By separating charts and maps into their own functions, I made the dashboard easier to read, update, and expand.
 I also added dropdown filters for **breed** and **color**, giving users more powerful ways to analyze the data.

 ---

-## 🎓 Course Outcomes Met
+### 🎓 Course Outcomes Met

 * **Outcome 3 (Algorithms & Data Structures):** Refactored filtering logic into efficient, layered dictionary operations using pandas.
-* **Outcome 4 (Software Development):** Modularized update functions for charts and maps, making the system easier to maintain and extend.
+* **Outcome 4 (Use of Innovative Techniques, Skills, and Tools):** Modularized update functions for charts and maps, making the system easier to maintain and extend.

 ---

-## 🔗 Project Links
+### 🔗 Project Links

 * 📁 [Original Notebook – ProjectTwoDashboard.ipynb](https://github.com/GregoriaRamirez/gregoriaramirez.github.io/blob/main/original/ProjectTwoDashboard%20%281%29.ipynb)
 * 📁 [Enhanced Code – controller.py & view.py](https://github.com/GregoriaRamirez/CS-499-Capstone/tree/main/enhanced)